rollerworks-graveyard/RollerworksMultiUserBundle/docs/index.md

         // ...
         new FOS\UserBundle\FOSUserBundle(),
         new Rollerworks\Bundle\MultiUserBundle\RollerworksMultiUserBundle(),
         new Acme\UserBundle\AcmeUserBundle(),
     );
 }
 ```

-And if bundle configuration is made possible (see previous sub-section).
+And if bundle configuration is enabled (see previous sub-section: 3.3).

 ```yaml
 # app/config/config.yml

 acme_user:
     path: "^/user"
 ```

 #### 3.5: Creating routing files